 Pharmacology for the Registered Nurse focuses on the science of pharmacology and considers the role of the registered nurse in the preparation, management, and administration of medications.
-An emphasis on understanding the action of medications, safe administration practices and competence in drug calculations.
-The emphasis on understanding the detoil of indefeations, sure are incorporated to maximize safety to clients throughout the lifespan.
+An emphasis on understanding the action of medications, safe administration practices and competence in drug calculations is made.
+Evidence-based practice and quality improvement initiatives are incorporated to maximize safety to clients throughout the lifespan.
 PREREQUISITES: HC 202, CHEM 106, CHEM 106L, SPCM 101, SOC 100, and MATH 114.
 CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN ALL NURSING COURSES TO PARTICIPATE IN LIVE CLINICALS.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.